Ishaan28malik/Hacktoberfest-2024/README.md

 # Hacktoberfest-2020

 A repository for beginners to create their first Pull Request.

+# What is repository?
+A directory or storage space where your projects can live.
+It can also be written as repo.

 # PRs made directly to contributors list without adding any useful Resource / Project / Solving Issues will be marked as ```invalid/spam``` .